tasmaal/Are-you-SIRious-/README.md

 # Reproducibility
 To perform the light test, follow the instructions:

-•Verify  that  all  the  functions  detailed  in  Appendix  C  are  in  the  same  folder,along with the data files DataMay2018.mat and DataAug2018.mat.
+-Verify  that  all  the  functions  detailed  in  Appendix  C  are  in  the  same  folder,along with the data files DataMay2018.mat and DataAug2018.mat.

-•In the command window, enter the following command line:
+-In the command window, enter the following command line:
 >> maxNumCompThreads
 This will allow Matlab to use the maximum number of threads.
 If you want to limit the number of cores Matlab will use, type:
 >> LASTN = maxNumCompThreads(N)
 Where N is the number of threads, and LASTN the previous maximum number.

-•Open functionBatch.m.
+-Open functionBatch.m.

-•Make sure the parameters defined in part 1 have the same value as in AppendixC.
+-Make sure the parameters defined in part 1 have the same value as in AppendixC.

-•Make sure the part 2 of the function is uncommented (CTRL + T to uncomment selected text) and that the part 3 is commented (CTRL + R to comment selected text).
+-Make sure the part 2 of the function is uncommented (CTRL + T to uncomment selected text) and that the part 3 is commented (CTRL + R to comment selected text).

-•Run functionBatch.m.
+-Run functionBatch.m.
 The light test computes the evolution of populations over time, and compares it to data coming from WHO.
 This will take≈4 min on 4 cores.

-•A folder named OutputEbola is created by the program.
+-A folder named OutputEbola is created by the program.
 It contains text files of the different trials of the simulation.

-•The graph depicted in Figure 3 will appear.
+-The graph depicted in Figure 3 will appear.